 Online shopping experience for 3D printed body parts

 In the near future, 3D bioprinting organs, skin, bones, and cells will be a normalized occurrence.
-This project imagines the days of donating organs for transplants are already long behind us.
+This project imagines the days of donating organs for transplants are long behind us.
 People can now purchase parts built specifically for their bodies at a fraction of the cost.
-However, this industry is dominated by a single company that keeps prices artificially high to reap the benefits.

 Daffodil is a direct-to-consumer 3D bioprinting company that modeled its aesthetic and business scheme after a glasses company, Warby Parker.
 The goal is to provide quality parts at an affordable cost in order to help as many people as possible live a good life.